 Internals of this type as posted on the MG BBS by Steve Church.

-Chrome-bumper voltage-triggered RVC tach i.e. 73 and 74, with male bullet for white/black signal wire and 12v spade (green wire) close by.
+Chrome-bumper voltage-triggered 4" RVC tach i.e. 73 and 74, with male bullet for white/black signal wire and 12v spade (green wire) close by.
 The earth will be a tag under one of the knurled nuts that fix it to the dash.
 Plain hole for the night-time bulb at the top, insulated hole for the ignition warning light at the bottom.
+The signal bullet on this tach (and the rubber bumper version) seem to be the standard bullet size:

 This is an RVI 2430/00 negative earth for 68 to 72 as used in markets other than North America, but also used in Canada for 1968.